mackenly/copy-paragraph-text/README.md

 # copy-paragraph-text
+Chrome Extension to add alternate copy button.
 Copies text from the selected text.
 Useful for copying text when websites attempt to block copying text.

 TODO: Add support for copying when websites disable right-clicking.